 - Each vehicle’s year, make and model

 You should purchase your insurance policy through whatever medium better aligns with your specific needs, whether that's online or in-person with an agent.
-When purchasing auto insurance at a physical location, you'll have the choice between a captive agent and an independent agent.
-The main distinction between the two is that captive agents only represent one insurance company, meaning you’d have to visit more than one in order to compare quotes.
+When purchasing auto insurance at a physical location, you'll choose between a captive agent and an independent agent.
+The main distinction between the two is that captive agents only represent one insurance company while an independent agent offers rates from multiple companies.
 Below we list the benefits and drawbacks of different ways to purchase auto insurance:

 Car insurance companies, particularly those that let you purchase coverage online, have started offering features on their websites.
 Many insurance companies also offer the ability to file a claim, enroll in automatic billing, receive monthly statements, and update policy information online.
 Features vary by company, so ask your potential car insurer about any online features that are important to you.

-- Choose to pay a higher deductible to reduce your premium cost.
+- Pay a higher deductible to reduce your premium cost.